YanivTzur/nlp-rt-movie-review-summarization/README.md

    from a command line window / terminal to download the corpus required for the spacy NLP library to train word embeddings.

+## Before Running the Program's Scripts:

+It is possible that on some Linux distributions, with certain versions of Python, with certain locales, when you try running one of the scripts you'll receive the error:

+`ValueError: unknown locale: en_IL`

+In order to resolve this, for a locale `locale`, e.g. `en_IL` as above, before running the scripts in a terminal, enter the command:

+`export LANG=en_IL.UTF-8`

+Then run the scripts again in the same terminal.

 ## Project Structure:
 The project consists of 3 main scripts that you will need to use to make full use of the project and to evaluate its results.
 These scripts are: